Skip to main content

 4

-Hunt high-leverage patterns in the graph
+Hunt high-leverage patterns in the index

 5

-Call get_attribute_configurations to look for “automation status”, “system of record”, “control level”, or similar attributes that help rank candidates.
+Inspect the attributes field already returned by get_process_details — “automation status”, “system of record”, “control level”, or similar attributes that help rank candidates.

 6